ZerBea/hcxdumptool/README.md

   (use hcxpcapngtool to to a format hashcat and/Or JtR understand)

-* hcxdumptool is able to capture passwords from the wlan traffic (use hcxpcapngtool -E to save them to file, together with networknames)
+* hcxdumptool is able to capture passwords from the wlan traffic (use hcxpcapngtool -R to save them to file, or together with networknames [-E])

 * hcxdumptool is able to request and capture extended EAPOL (RADIUS, GSM-SIM, WPS) (hcxpcapngtool will show you information about them)